ipfs-examples/helia-examples/README.md

 - [Helia-101](/examples/helia-101/): Spawn a Helia node, add a file and cat the file
 - [Helia CommonJS](/examples/helia-cjs/): Just like Helia-101, but with [CommonJS](https://en.wikipedia.org/wiki/CommonJS) instead of [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)
-- [Helia via CDNs](/examples/helia-script-tag/): A simple proof-of-concept to distributing and using helia using `<script>` tags
+- [Helia via CDNs](/examples/helia-script-tag/): A simple proof-of-concept to distributing and using Helia using `<script>` tags
-- [Creating a CAR file with Helia](/examples/helia-create-car/): An example showing how to create a car file with helia.
+- [Creating a CAR file with Helia](/examples/helia-create-car/): An example showing how to create a car file with Helia.
 CAR files are useful for making filecion deals.

 #### Frameworks

-- [Helia with Electron](/examples/helia-electron/): Create an Electron app with helia
+- [Helia with Electron](/examples/helia-electron/): Create an Electron app with Helia
-- [Helia with Next.js](/examples/helia-nextjs/): Create a Next.js app with helia
+- [Helia with Next.js](/examples/helia-nextjs/): Create a Next.js app with Helia
-- [Helia with NestJS](/examples/helia-nestjs/): Create a NestJS app with helia
+- [Helia with NestJS](/examples/helia-nestjs/): Create a NestJS app with Helia
-- [Helia with Vue](/examples/helia-vue/): Create a vue app with helia
+- [Helia with Vue](/examples/helia-vue/): Create a vue app with Helia
-- [Helia with Vite](/examples/helia-vite/): Create a react+vite app with helia
+- [Helia with Vite](/examples/helia-vite/): Create a react+vite app with Helia

 #### Bundlers

-- [Helia with esbuild](/examples/helia-esbuild/): Bundle helia with esbuild
+- [Helia with esbuild](/examples/helia-esbuild/): Bundle Helia with esbuild
-- [Helia with Webpack](/examples/helia-webpack/): Bundle helia with webpack
+- [Helia with Webpack](/examples/helia-webpack/): Bundle Helia with webpack

+#### Testing

+- [Helia with Jest](/examples/helia-jest/): Test Helia with Jest
+- [Helia with Jest and TypeScript](/examples/helia-jest-typescript/): Test Helia with Jest and TypeScript

 #### Other tooling